 Tennis’ Free Throw: Is an Ace Really an Easy, Cheap or Free Point?

 Inevitably, during a tournament you will hear the most cliché and overused narratives.
 This is not exclusive to tennis.
-We hear it in all sports.
+We hear them in all sports.
 It is the shorthand for which we all have the crib sheet.
 In tennis these clichés are trite tales of longevity, persistence, heart and athleticism; they fill the air and page, often in lieu of analysis and insightful commentary.
 How many times have you heard, “s/he could really use some free points now?”
 It is unclear where this oft used line originated.
 Any sport fan can draw flawed if not illogical similarities between the service and free throw lines.
 But when no other than the brilliantly complex David Foster Wallace, the sport’s de facto poet laureate, delves into the correlation, a cliché or trope is stamped, verified and approved, even if it is a simplified view of his writing.

 “What combination of blankness and concentration is required to sink a putt or a free throw for thousands of dollars in front of millions of unblinking eyes? …The real secret behind top athletes’ genius, then, maybe as esoteric and obvious and dull and profound as silence itself.
 The real, many-veiled answer to the question of just what goes through a great player’s mind as he stands at the center of hostile crowd-noise and lines up the free-throw that will decide the game might well be: nothing at all.” ― David Foster Wallace 1994 “How Tracy Austin Broke My Heart”